19hours/sg-statutes/Acts/Income Tax Act.md

 (b) a registered business trust;

-“finance leasing”, in relation to any container, means a lease of the container (including any arrangement or agreement in connection with the lease) which has the effect of transferring substantially the obsolescence, risks or rewards incidental to ownership of such container to the lessee;
+“finance leasing”, in relation to any container or intermodal equipment, means a lease of the container or intermodal equipment (including any arrangement or agreement in connection with the lease) which has the effect of transferring substantially the obsolescence, risks or rewards incidental to ownership of such container or intermodal equipment to the lessee;

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

+“intermodal equipment” means any trailer, flatcar, car rack or other equipment, which facilitates the transportation of containers from one mode of transport to another;

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 “registered business trust” has the same meaning as in the Business Trusts Act (Cap.
 31A).

 [34/2008 wef 01/04/2008]

-(8) In this section, a reference to the leasing of a container excludes the leasing of a container which has been treated as though it had been sold pursuant to regulations made under section 10D(1).
+(8) In this section, a reference to the leasing of a container or an intermodal equipment excludes the leasing of a container or an intermodal equipment which has been treated as though it had been sold pursuant to regulations made under section 10D(1).

 [34/2008 wef 01/04/2008]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 ### Concessionary rate of tax for container investment manager